Upwards of 7 inches of rain causes flooding in Dallas

-DALLAS — A flash flood warning remains in effect for Dallas County through 10 a.m.
-Monday, but the overnight storms have already brought deep pooling, and morning commute headaches aplenty, to roads throughout North Texas.
+DALLAS — A Flood Watch remains in effect for Dallas and Tarrant counties through 8 p.m. on Monday, but the overnight storms have already brought deep pooling, and morning and afternoon commute headaches aplenty, to roads throughout the North Texas region.

+Due to the damage, Dallas County Judge Clay Jenkins has declared a state of disaster in the county to request state and federal assistance for affected residents.
+Jenkins is asking resident to report damage by using the following link: damage.tdem.texas.gov or scan the QR code with smart phone.

-More than seven inches of rain fell over DFW Airport overnight, with the City of Balch Springs -- located just east of Dallas -- reporting more than 10 inches of rain in just a few hours.
+According to the National Weather Service Fort Worth, several records have been broken at DFW Airport after the rainfall – it’s now the second wettest 24-hour period on record with just over nine inches of rain.
+The City of Balch Springs -- located just east of Dallas -- reported more than 10 inches of rain in just a few hours.

-Cars across the Metroplex can be seen stranded on the sides of roads, seemingly in the wake of drivers attempting -- and failing -- to drive through flooded stretches of road.
+Cars across the DFW can be seen stranded on the sides of roads, seemingly in the wake of drivers attempting -- and failing -- to drive through flooded stretches of road.

 Watch live radar of the still-active storms here: